mikalai-hryb/notes/terraform.md

 * `-var <variable_name>=<variable_value>` command line flag
 * `TF_VAR_<variable_name>=<variable_value>` environment variable
 * `<variable_name>=<variable_value>` in *.tfvars file

+### What happen when you reference a sensitive variable in outputs?
+TF will raise an error about exposing the value.
+You will need to mark the output variable sensitive as well to get rid of the error.
+Keep in mind, that TF stores the state as plain text.
+Marking variables as sensitive is not sufficient to secure them.
+You must also keep them secure while passing them into Terraform configuration, and protect them in your state file.

 ### What files does TF load automatically?
 Terraform automatically loads all files in the current directory with the exact name `terraform.tfvars` or matching `*.auto.tfvars`.
 You can also use the `-var-file` flag to specify other files by name.